 Security forces cracked down on protestors "very violently" from the beginning, especially in areas where ethnic minorities live, such as Kurdistan and Balochistan, says Hassani.

-People have been shot for honking their car horns in support of protestors, with swathes of journalists (including those who first reported Amini’s death), lawyers, celebrities, sports stars and civil society groups arrested, reports IranWire.
+People have been shot for honking their car horns in support of protestors, while swathes of journalists (including those who first reported Amini’s death), lawyers, celebrities, sports stars and civil society figures have been chucked behind bars.

-In Kurdish regions, it deployed troops, heavy weaponry and military vehicles to quell protestors in late November.
+In Kurdish regions, troops, heavy weaponry and military vehicles have been deployed to quell protestors.
 Here Hassani claims people have been killed indiscriminately, adding that warehouses were used to detain people as jails filled up.

-He also has received evidence that 50 calibre machine guns have been fired on civilians in parts of Kurdistan.
+He also received evidence that 50 calibre machine guns were fired on civilians in parts of Kurdistan.
 This type of weapon is typically used in war zones, with bullets measuring 138mm from top to bottom.